AmaiKinono/puni/README.md

 For now, you can use these for auto pairing:

 - `electric-pair-mode`: It's a built-in minor mode that automatically close your opening brackets.
-The default values of its user options are carefully chosen to keep brackets balanced when you insert things.
+Its default behavior is carefully designed to keep brackets balanced when you insert things.
 I use this package daily, and I love it.

   It's disadvantage is that only single-character brackets (like `(`/`)`, `[`/`]`, `"`) are supported.
 You can't auto close delimiters like `if ... end if` or `<p> ... </p>`.

-- Some major/minor modes comes with their own tools for auto-pairing.
+- Some major/minor modes come with their own tools for auto-pairing.
 For example, `web-mode` can auto close html tags, `tex-mode` has `latex-close-block` command.